henriquecastror/henriquecastror_md/content/post/2021-03-07 master slides/index.md

 tags:
 - Master

-title: How to create the slides to present your dissertation
+title: How to create an effective Master's presentation

 ---